archethic-foundation/aeip/AEIP-19.md

 ## Minting

-During the transaction validation, the miners will mint the tokens and create the following UTXOs as described in the [AEIP-02](/AEIP-02.md)
+During the transaction validation, the miners will mint the tokens and create the following UTXOs according to the token's definition.

 If the `recipients` field is not empty, the validation nodes would also create transaction movements and therefore reducing the supply in the created UTXOs.